Marc-Morcos/NeatMan/README.md

 # NeatMan #
-Welcome to the sun-drenched tropical paradise of Sharkickstartanker Sharkentifitanker!
+Welcome to the sun-drenched tropical paradise of NEAT-MAN!
 We're so pleased to welcome you to our beautiful home!
 Come enjoy a natural wonder-land to which we've added world's finest resort facilities, a spectacular amusement park, and succulent seafood!
-This and more await you on Sharkickstartanker Sharkentifitanker!
+This and more await you on NEAT-MAN!
 Come relax and let us refresh your body and spirit.